List of Canadian restaurant chains: Cows Ice Cream

 Cows is a chain of ice cream parlours and cheesemongers with nine locations in Canada and one in the United States.
 It started in 1983 in Prince Edward Island as an ice cream parlour.
 Today it is known for its 32 varieties of ice cream, cheddar cheese, and cow-themed merchandise.
 Sales of Cows ice cream spiked in the summer of 2010, after American television hosts Regis and Kelly showed interest in the chain.

 La Diperie

 La Diperie is an ice cream chain created in 2014 in Montreal by Sam Arif.
 In 2016, MTY Food Group acquired 60% of the ice cream chain.

 Dixie Lee Fried Chicken

 Dixie Lee Fried Chicken is a fried chicken restaurant that has 39 locations in 3 different Canadian provinces.

 Druxy's

 Druxy's is a chain of Canadian fast-food sandwich shops.

 East Side Mario's

 East Side Mario's is an Italian restaurant chain, with headquarters located in Mississauga, Ontario.
-Most of the 85 locations are located in Eastern Canada.
+It has 61 locations as of 2025, most of which are located in Ontario.